 Calgary vs Edmonton, which one is a better city to live in?
 It can be a hard question to figure out, especially if you’ve never been to Calgary or Edmonton.

 If you ask locals, a Calgarian will tell you Calgary is ‘better’, and make a funny remark about Edmonton being ‘Deadmonton‘.
-While an Edmontonian will tell you Edmonton is ‘better’ and will refer to Calgary as ‘Cowtown’.
+While an Edmontonian will say to you Edmonton is ‘better’ and refer to Calgary as ‘Cowtown’.
 It seems to be a local hobby to fight each other over which city is better.

 After living in Alberta as an expat for almost 3 years, I have a pretty good understanding of both cities and their unique pros and cons.

-Despite the age-old rivalry between the two cities and the inhabitants of each claiming to be quite different and superior in comparison with each other, in my opinion, they share many similarities.
+Despite the age-old rivalry between the two cities and the inhabitants of each claiming to be quite different and superior, in my opinion, they share many similarities.

 In this guide, I’ll help you compare the two cities and see which one comes out on top for you.